 Facebook adds TRP buying features for brands extending TV ads to mobile

-Along with new DMA and day-part targeting, Facebook offers insights on transforming effective TV ads into video ads that will resonate with mobile users.
+Along with new DMA and day-part features, Facebook offers insights on transforming effective TV ads into video ads that will resonate with mobile users.

 On Tuesday, Facebook added two new features to TRP (target rating point) buying to help make it easier for advertisers to extend their TV ad buys to Facebook and Instagram.
 Advertisers can now tap US Nielsen DMA Targeting and Dayparts for video campaign targeting on the social networks.